KerryLeeHartley/python_portfolio/README.md

-# Careerist Python course homework
+# Welcome to my Python portfolio!
+This code repository contains examples of Python I've written.